SnpM/scraipe/docs/get_started/bundled_components.md

 # Bundled Components
-Scraipe comes with powerful scrapers and analyzers that we are continuously expanding.
+Scraipe comes with a collection of powerful scrapers and analyzers that will keep expanding.
+If you need more functionality, see [custom components](../advanced_usage/custom_components.md).
-Plug these into your workflow to suit your diverse project needs.

-If you need more functionality, [write your own components](../advanced_usage/custom_components.md).

 ## Scrapers